guillaume-chevalier/Awesome-Deep-Learning-Resources/README.md

 - [Discover structure behind data with decision trees](http://vooban.com/en/tips-articles-geek-stuff/discover-structure-behind-data-with-decision-trees/) - Grow decision trees and visualize them, infer the hidden logic behind data.
 - [Hyperopt tutorial for Optimizing Neural Networks’ Hyperparameters](http://vooban.com/en/tips-articles-geek-stuff/hyperopt-tutorial-for-optimizing-neural-networks-hyperparameters/) - Learn to slay down hyperparameter spaces automatically rather than by hand.
 - [Estimating an Optimal Learning Rate For a Deep Neural Network](https://medium.com/@surmenok/estimating-optimal-learning-rate-for-a-deep-neural-network-ce32f2556ce0) - Clever trick to estimate an optimal learning rate prior any single full training.
+ - [The Annotated Transformer](http://nlp.seas.harvard.edu/2018/04/03/attention.html) - Good for understanding the "Attention Is All You Need" (AIAYN) paper.
+ - [The Illustrated Transformer](http://jalammar.github.io/illustrated-transformer/) - Also good for understanding the "Attention Is All You Need" (AIAYN) paper.

 <a name="practical-resources" />